declanwatts97/code-institute-project-1/README.md

 ## Deployment

-### Deployment to Github Pages
+### Deployment to GitHub Pages

-This site has been deployed to github pages.
+This site has been deployed to GitHub pages.
 To view, please see below:

-1. View the github repository.
+1. View the GitHub repository.
 This project is found at title (https://github.com/declanwatts97/code-institute-project-1)
 2. You can view the deployment on github pages by visiting title(https://declanwatts97.github.io/code-institute-project-1/)

+### Deployment Procedure

+See below step by step instructions for how to deploy to GitHub pages:

+1. Navigate to the GitHub repository, the link for this project is in the section above.
+2. Scroll down to the Pages section in the left sidebar and then select.
+3. Under Brach, you need to select the main branch and save.
+4. After saving, GitHub will deploy your site.
+Refresh the page and you will see a link under the github pages section, linking you to your deployment.

 ## Testing
 ### Manual Testing
-### User Stories / User Testing
+### User Stories Testing

 1. The first thing tested to ensure user stories had been followed was requiring the webpage to be responsive and user friendly.
 This was tested by ensuring all screen sizes (phone,tablet, desktop) were catered for.
 I tested this through google developer tools and also on various devices of my own.
 This worked as expected.